cztomczak/phpdesktop/phpdesktop-chrome/php/!README.txt

-The binaries in this directory are a minimized version of the "php-5.5.8-nts-Win32-VC11-x86.zip" downloaded from windows.php.net.
-This zip binary is also available for download from the phpdesktop project site.
+PHP binaries downloaded from windows.php.net:
+"php-5.5.8-nts-Win32-VC11-x86.zip"

 Extensions were moved from the ext/ directory to the root directory to fix problem loading extensions on Windows XP,